Uruguay Energy Information

 Crude Oil Production

 Most of the oil imports consist of crude oil.
-The only refinery in the country, Teja, has a capacity of 50 000 bbl/d.
-In 2019 the volume of crude oil acquired was 12 Mt, recovering average levels since the 0.5 Mt imports registered in 2017 due to programmed maintenance of the refinery.
-Oil came mostly from Angola (43%), USA (27%) and Nigeria (25%).
-Imports of oil products in 2019 are marginal (0.17 Mt of net imports in 2019).
+The only refinery in the country, Teja, has a capacity of 50 kb/d.
+In 2021, the volume of crude oil processed was 2 Mt, recovering average levels since the 0.5 Mt of imports registered in 2017 due to programmed maintenance of the refinery.
+Oil came mostly from Nigeria (32%), Angola (32%), and the USA (30%).
+Imports of oil products in 2021 were low (0.5 Mt of net imports).

 Interactive Chart Uruguay Crude Oil Production